 CPA is an acronym for Certified Public Accountant.
 CPAs are licensed by one of the state boards of accountancy.
 Therefore, a CPA license holder is an individual who has gone through a rigorous education and training process.

 Three E’s of CPA

 There are three E’s to becoming a CPA: Education, Examination, and Experience.
 The first E refers to the requirement of having completed 150 semester hours of college education to become eligible to take the CPA exam.
 The second E is the Uniform CPA exam: acknowledged as one of the most difficult professional certification exams.
 Finally, the third E refers to the work experience that you need to obtain in order to be eligible for your CPA license.

 What Are The Differences Between A CFA And CPA?

 Although the Chartered Financial Analyst (CFA) and Certified Public Accountant (CPA) qualifications are both related to finance, there are significant differences between the two.
 A CFA’s expertise is focused on the investment industry.
 Consequently, CFAs work as portfolio managers, investment advisors, and research analysts.

 A CPA, on the other hand, is a specialist in accounting and taxes.
-You can find CPAs working in public accounting and the finance departments of small and large businesses.
+You can find CPAs working in small business accounting, or the finance departments of very large businesses.